Part Two

 Insight Gathering

-From March to September 2024, we hosted a series of deeper-dive activities with external organisations and professionals to tackle key challenges across our programme’s themes.
+From March to September 2024, we hosted a series of deeper-dive activities with external organisations and professionals to gather insights across our programme Themes.
 You might think about this work strand as the ‘outreach’ or ‘engagement’ part of the programme.

-These sessions were co-convened by Culture Commons, the programme partners and external stakeholders who were keen to part of the conversation.
-In each session, we deployed a range of tried and tested methods of policy co-design, and ran semi-structured and structured workshops, panels, Policy Labs, roundtables, workshops and focus groups.
+These sessions were designed co-convened by Culture Commons, the programme partners and external stakeholders who were keen to part of the conversation.
+In each, we deployed a range of tried and tested methods of policy co-design, and ran semi-structured and structured workshops, panels, Policy Labs, roundtables, workshops and focus groups.

-Our Insight Gathering activities were primarily conducted under Chatham House rules to ensure everybody felt able to share their views feely.
-On a number of occasions, this was acknowledged by people participating in the sessions as being central to them being able to give a “warts and all” account of their experiences and perspectives.
+Most of these sessions were conducted under Chatham House rules to ensure everybody felt able to share their views feely.
+On a number of occasions, this was cited by people participating in the sessions as being crucial to them being able to give a full account of their experiences and perspectives.

 Workforce Workshops

-In June 2024, we issued an open call for practitioners – including employed, atypical, freelance, self-employed professionals – operating within DCMS subsectors and relevant occupations across the four nations to join us for a deep-dive discussion.
+In June 2024, we issued an open call for workers from within DCMS sub-sectors and the wider ‘creative economy’ (i.e. creative roles in other sectors of the economy) across the four nations to join us for deep-dive conversations.

 England (6 June)